SachaCardonna/SachaCardonna.github.io/_pages/research.md

   </summary>

   <div class="pub-abstract">
  We introduce a high-order local subcell monolithic DG/FV discretization method for the approximation of nonlinear free-surface shallow-water equations with source terms.
-This encompasses both nonlinear hyperbolic shallow-water equations (also known as Saint-Venant equations) and weakly-dispersive fully-nonlinear equations (known as Green-Naghdi equations), approximating the general free-surface water-wave equations in the shallow-water flow regime. <br> The method is grounded on a classical Discontinuous Galerkin (DG) formulation, written as a particular Finite Volume (FV) discretization on a sub-partition, involving reconstructed high-order interface numerical fluxes.
-In the present work, we investigate the important issue of source terms discretization in the framework of such local subcell monolithic DG/FV strategies, focusing on the bathymetry source terms, and also higher-order differential source terms coming from dispersive corrections for higher-order asymptotic models. <br> The originality of the method is the introduction of a priori blended fluxes, which are convex combinations of the so-called high-order reconstructed fluxes and low-order FV fluxes.
+This encompasses both nonlinear hyperbolic shallow-water equations (also known as Saint-Venant equations) and weakly-dispersive fully-nonlinear equations (known as Green-Naghdi equations), approximating the general free-surface water-wave equations in the shallow-water flow regime. <br> <br> The method is grounded on a classical Discontinuous Galerkin (DG) formulation, written as a particular Finite Volume (FV) discretization on a sub-partition, involving reconstructed high-order interface numerical fluxes.
+In the present work, we investigate the important issue of source terms discretization in the framework of such local subcell monolithic DG/FV strategies, focusing on the bathymetry source terms, and also higher-order differential source terms coming from dispersive corrections for higher-order asymptotic models.<br> <br> The originality of the method is the introduction of a priori blended fluxes, which are convex combinations of the so-called high-order reconstructed fluxes and low-order FV fluxes.
 The blending coefficients are adaptively computed for each subcell interface to enforce relevant convex properties at the discrete level, including water-height positivity.
-Starting from the DG piecewise polynomial approximation, the bathymetry source term is also discretized at the subcell level, and we prove that a suitable well-balanced property, ensuring the preservation of motionless steady-states, can be achieved at the subcell-scale relying on some finely tuned combinations of various hydrostatic-like reconstructed states at lower/higher accuracy levels, simultaneously occurring at local and global scales. <br> We also introduce an original and efficient combination of this new well-balanced local subcell monolithic DG/FV with a high-order Internal Penalty discontinuous-Galerkin method, in order to approximate the higher-order contributions appearing in the Green-Naghdi equations in a consistent and accurate way. <br> We then conduct extensive evaluations of the resulting numerical methods, providing insights about the observed numerical convergence and the overall robustness, including the ability to preserve steady-states, to prevent nonphysical oscillations near discontinuities and to ensure the positivity of the water-height at the discrete level.
+Starting from the DG piecewise polynomial approximation, the bathymetry source term is also discretized at the subcell level, and we prove that a suitable well-balanced property, ensuring the preservation of motionless steady-states, can be achieved at the subcell-scale relying on some finely tuned combinations of various hydrostatic-like reconstructed states at lower/higher accuracy levels, simultaneously occurring at local and global scales. <br><br> We also introduce an original and efficient combination of this new well-balanced local subcell monolithic DG/FV with a high-order Internal Penalty discontinuous-Galerkin method, in order to approximate the higher-order contributions appearing in the Green-Naghdi equations in a consistent and accurate way. <br> <br>We then conduct extensive evaluations of the resulting numerical methods, providing insights about the observed numerical convergence and the overall robustness, including the ability to preserve steady-states, to prevent nonphysical oscillations near discontinuities and to ensure the positivity of the water-height at the discrete level.
   </div>

   <div class="pub-links">